sleepntsheep/sheeplib/README.md

 This repository is collection of my Single Header Library for C, None of these library depend on each other.

+These library support C99, but may not support C++.

 - log.h
     : nice interface for logging and debugging warn("Example warn %d", 105);